Dev8683/pvsneslibwiki/Community-FAQ.md

 It is not possible to load maps with 16x16 tiles with the existing version of gfx2snes.
 You need to use 8x8 tiles or update the tool !
 The "-gs" parameter (for "graphic size") in gfx2snes is only applied to sprites.

+### <a name="MapsSection_2"/>Backgrounds begin at x = 0 and y = 1

+It is not a bug and it is linked to a technical constraint :

+> Note that many games will set their vertical scroll values to -1 rather than 0.
+This is because the SNES loads OBJ data for each scanline during the previous scanline.
+The very first line, though, wouldn't have any OBJ data loaded!
+So the SNES doesn't actually output scanline 0, although it does everything to render it.

+If you want more informations on it, you can consult [this page.](https://wiki.superfamicom.org/backgrounds#toc-3)